alinahid477/tbsonpubliccloud/README.md

 **Please note:** *This installer does not work with ECR*

 ## Pre-Requisit

+#### Docker engine
-The host computer with docker-ce or docker-ee installed.
+The host computer must have docker-ce or docker-ee installed.

+#### TanzuNet account
+For this installation you will need access to registry.pivotal.io which is now under VMware Tanzu Network.

+- If you already have access then please login |  https://login.run.pivotal.io/login OR
+- Signup to create login (sign up is free) | shttps://account.run.pivotal.io/z/uaa/sign-up

+You will need login into Tanzu Net to accept EULA when you download the below in later section of this documentation
+- Build service dependency (aka descriptor) from here: https://network.pivotal.io/products/tbs-dependencies/
+- Tanzu Build Service (aka kpack or kp) from here: https://network.pivotal.io/products/build-service/

 ## Prepare
 This docker container is bootstrapped with TBS version 1.2.

 At the time of writing/creating this tbs 1.2 was the latest version.

-**Tanzu net access**

-For this installation you will need access to registry.pivotal.io which is now under VMware Tanzu Network.
-- If you already have access then please login
-OR
-- Signup to create login (sign up is free)

-You will need login into Tanzu Net to accept EULA when you download the below in later section of this documentation
-- Build service dependency (aka descriptor)
-- Tanzu Build Service (aka kpack or kp)

 **TBS Descriptor**